 Got it so far?

-What you need to do now is to think about different technology as using different languages.
+What you need to do now is think about different technology as understanding different ‘languages’.

-At QwertyKids, we teach several languages depending on students’ skill levels and, most importantly, the nature of projects whether they be gaming, app or web based.
+At QwertyKids, we teach several languages depending on student skill level and, most importantly, the technology their code will run on — robots, smart phones, or microcomputers for example.

-We use a variety of applications (tools) for our projects – and these tools use different languages.
+We use a variety of applications (tools) for our projects — and these tools output different languages.

 The difference between block and text-based code

-Before we explore the languages and tools used at QwertyKids let’s explain the two main types of programming, block-based or graphical and text based.
+Before we explore the languages and tools we use at QwertyKids let’s look at the two main ways to code, ‘block-based’ or graphical and ‘text based’.

-Simply put, text-based programming languages are typed and block-based languages use the drag and drop method.
+Simply put, text-based languages are typed and block-based languages use the drag and drop method.

-QwertyKids agrees with a number of experts that the text versus block-based programming debate is a pretty hollow one: the code to be used depends on the projects children are enthusiastic about and how they can best be bought to fruition.
+QwertyKids agrees with a number of experts the text versus block-based programming debate is a pretty hollow one: the code to be used depends on the projects children are enthusiastic about and how they can best be brought to life.

-At QwertyKids we think it’s great when children start to critique their languages and tools.
+At QwertyKids we think it’s great when children start to critique the languages and tools they use.

-If you visit our classroom you’ll hear lively discussions about the pros and cons of different languages and tools: a sure sign of enthusiasm, creative thinking and problem solving.
+If you visit our classroom you’ll likely hear lively discussions about the pros and cons of different languages and tools: a sure sign of enthusiasm, creative thinking, and problem solving.